MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

 Some games were canceled but a score awarded and some games were played but the score didn't count.
 These kinds of fun and games happened around COVID.
 In a few odd cases teams refused to play, so the match was awarded against them without being played.
 In other cases, the match was played but the results canceled (e.g. [Dover Athletic](https://en.wikipedia.org/wiki/Dover_Athletic_F.C.)).
   - Where the game was not played but a score awarded, I ignored the match.
-  - Where the game was played but the result later canceled, I included the match.
+  - Where the game was canceled after it was played, I ignored the match,

 ## Attendance figures patchy in the early days of the leagues